anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never complain and never explain.
+Quote: To conquer fear is the beginning of wisdom.

-By: Benjamin Disraeli
+By: Bertrand Russell